-The Master's College recommends that no more than 40% of the work performed by students involved in internships for academic credit be consist of routine administrative duties.
+The Master's University recommends that no more than 40% of the work performed by students involved in internships for academic credit be consist of routine administrative duties.

-For questions regarding the internship program of The Master's College, contact the Office of Student Employment and Professional Development at (800) 568-6248 ext.
+For questions regarding the internship program of The Master's University, contact the Office of Student Employment and Professional Development at (800) 568-6248 ext.
 3716 or OSEPD@masters.edu.